ZahoreczTibor/ZahoreczTibor/README.md

 <h3 align="center">I work as a product manager with some programming skills.
 Based in Budapest, Hungary and dedicated to understanding customer problems and solving them with modern technology like AI and Machine Learning.</h3>
 I have a passion for learning and sharing my knowledge of product management.
 You can see some of them on https://github.com/ZahoreczTibor/product_management.

-- 🔭 I’m currently working on [recognition SaaS on AWS](https://adaptiverecognition.com/anpr-cloud)
+- 🔭 I’m currently working on Multi-Agent framework applications

-- 🌱 I’m currently learning **Data product management and Growth product management**
+- 🌱 I’m currently learning **AI Strategy**

 - 👨‍💻 All of my projects are available at [https://github.com/ZahoreczTibor/product_management](https://github.com/ZahoreczTibor/product_management)